italoalves93/site/index.md

 ## About Me

-My name is Italo Alves, and I am an instructor in the Philosophy Department at Loyola University Chicago.
+I am an instructor in the Philosophy Department at Loyola University Chicago.
 I also hold a PhD in Philosophy from the same institution.

 My areas of interest are Social and Political Theory and Aesthetics, especially where both intersect.
 My dissertation, *The Social Aesthetics of Recognition*, argues that expressive modes of social action can raise normative claims for recognition.
 I have written on social and political philosophy and critical theory.
 My work has been supported by the Newcombe Foundation, the DAAD, Mitacs, Canada's Global Affairs, and Brazil's CNPq, among others.